How to switch energy supplier

 The average saving when switching gas and electricity is £301, according to Which?; that’s enough for a nice little city break in Europe for you and a friend.
 We recommend Amsterdam.

-Switching both gas & electricity (duel fuel) is usually cheaper because providers offer attractive deals to convince you to receive all your energy with them.
+Switching both gas and electricity (duel fuel) is usually cheaper because providers offer attractive deals to convince you to receive all your energy with them.
 And it’s easier to manage because all your bills are in one place.

 Always compare prices against the cost of getting your electricity and gas from different providers.
 Remember, opting for two single tariffs would mean you’d have two bills and two different companies to deal with when things go wrong.